thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 ## 8. Memory Integrity Prevents Old Drivers from Loading

 [Memory Integrity](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-hvci-enablement), part of [Virtualization-Based Security (VBS)](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-vbs), blocks unsigned or outdated drivers.
+This feature is enabled out of the box on new Windows 11 devices.

 If a driver is blocked, users might see errors like this: